thoughtbot/constable/README.md

 Use `bin/console` to start the console.
 Use `bin/console staging|production` to start the console in staging or production.

+## Reactivating Users

+Users are deactivated if they leave thoughtbot.
+Sometimes someone with the same first name joins thoughtbot later and inherits the deactivated email so we need to reactivate the email.

+* Run `bin/console production`
+* Run `Constable.User.reactivate("person@thoughtbot.com")`

 ## Developing the Application

 To set up your development environment, there are a few steps you'll need to